WNEP-TV: News operation

 The station runs a secondary service, known as "WNEP 2" (formerly "Newswatch 16 Anytime" and before that "Newswatch 16 on Adelphia 63"), on its second digital subchannel and area cable systems.
 This channel currently airs Antenna TV programming along with other local programming.
 WNEP was the only media outlet in the market to utilize a helicopter, known as "Skycam 16", for news gathering purposes.
 The helicopter was operational from 1984 until being decommissioned in February 2009.
 The station airs the Pennsylvania Lottery televised nighttime drawings live seven nights a week, Mega Millions drawing Tuesdays and Fridays, and the live Powerball drawing on Wednesdays and Saturdays.

 In March 2009, its weekday morning news at 6 added another two hours (7–9 a.m.) seen on WNEP 2.
 Also in March, the station started up-converting its news programs to 720p widescreen format becoming the first one in the area to make such a change.
-WNEP announced on August 6, 2009, that they would begin broadcasting a 4:00 p.m. newscast on September 8, known as Newswatch 16 at 4.
+WNEP announced on August 6, 2009, that they would begin broadcasting a 4 p.m. newscast on September 8, known as Newswatch 16 at 4.
 In November 2009, after being unable to reach an agreement with WNEP on a contract extension, WOLF announced its intention to turn to WBRE to produce an hour-long 10 p.m. newscast beginning January 1, 2010.
-WNEP then announced that it would begin a 10:00 p.m. newscast on WNEP2 on the same date.
+WNEP then announced that it would begin a 10 p.m. newscast on WNEP 2 on the same date.

 On February 10, 2011, starting with the 4 p.m. newscast, WNEP premiered a new HD-ready set (newscasts remained in widescreen standard definition).
 On July 9, 2011, WNEP began broadcasting its local newscasts in high definition starting with the 6 p.m. newscast, becoming the first station in the Scranton–Wilkes-Barre market to begin offering local newscasts in high definition.
 In early September 2011, WNEP expanded its 4 pm newscast to a full hour with an additional half-hour at 4:30 p.m.

 Since 1994, the station has used as its new theme song an updated version of Al Ham's "Move Closer to Your World", which is composed by Cliff Schwarz.
 From 1979 to 1994, the station used the original theme, which is currently used by ABC O&O WPVI-TV in Philadelphia.
 Following its purchase by Tegna, a Change.org petition was started asking viewers to sign the petition to ask Tegna not to drop the song in favor of Tegna's proprietary "C Clarity" theme.
 On March 4, 2020, the station began using Tegna's standardized news graphics but retained the Schwarz version of "Move Closer to Your World" as its theme as opposed to using "C Clarity", seen somewhat as a compromise.